wikimedia/mediawiki-extensions-Wikibase/docs/components/repo-federated-properties.md

 For now the feature is not intended for production use.
 It is only meant to facilitate the evaluation of Wikibase as a software for third party use cases.

 Federated Properties must only be enabled for a fresh Wikibase installation without any existing local Properties.
 Local Properties and Federated Properties cannot coexist on a Wikibase at the same time.
-The setting should be considered permanent after entering any data into the wiki.
+The setting should be considered permanent after entering any data into the wiki (see [Known Issues](@ref known-issues)).

 ## Implementation

 The following sections describe the implementation details of the Federated Properties feature.
 It is intended for developers working on the code, and those who want to know what is going on under the hood.

-### Requesting data from the source wiki
+### Requesting Data from the Source Wiki

 A Wikibase with Federated Properties enabled fetches data about those Properties using the source wiki's HTTP API.
 The two endpoints that are currently used are <code>wbsearchentities</code> for searching, and <code>wbgetentities</code> for fetching the data needed to display statements on Item pages and for making edits.